How to Become a Clinical Case Manager

 What Is the Job Outlook for Clinical Case Managers?

-The employment of clinical case managers is expected to grow by 11% by 2028, much faster than average.
-Higher demand for social and healthcare services will boost the demand for social workers.
-Also, employment for child, family, and school social workers will grow by 7% by 2028.
-Child and family social workers will be needed to work as clinical case managers with families to boost parenting skills, prevent child abuse, and find alternative homes for children who cannot live with their natural families.
+Specifically, employment for child, family, and school social workers should grow by 4.9% over that time.
+Child and family social workers often work as clinical case managers, helping families by boosting parenting skills, intervening when child abuse is suspected, and finding alternative homes for children who cannot live with their natural families.

 How Can You Become a Clinical Case Manager?